-26) Long Days Journey Into Night: Long and talky, but Katherin Hepburn’s turn as an Edwardian morphine addict is one for the ages.
+26) Long Days Journey Into Night: Long and talky, but Katherin Hepburn’s turn as an Edwardian morphine addict at the end of her rope is one for the ages.

 27) Picnic: William Holden is a little long in the tooth to play the studly drifter who drives everyone wild with passion, but Rosalind Russell delivers one of her best performances ever (and that’s saying A LOT) as a sexually repressed school marm.
 Her big scene at the picnic will haunt you for the rest of your days.

 28) Bringing Up Baby: Katherine Hepburn is positively incandescent and Cary Grant is boner-inducingly adorable in the definitive screwball comedy of the 1930s.

 29) Qui Ete Vous, Polly Magoo?: ‘60s Fashion 101.
 Scathingly satirical art house movie spoofing the fashion world and its excesses.

 30) Mahogany: Diana Ross as THE MOST BEAUTIFUL MODEL IN THE WORLD, determined to become a designer instead.
 Camp beyond camp.

 31) Funny Face: Audrey Hepburn is a reluctant supermodel, Kay Thompson is a Diana Vreeland-esque fashion editor “(“THINK PINK!”), and Fred Astaire is a Richard Avedon-like photographer.
 Absolute heaven.